A-tG/VoicemeeterFancyOSD/README.md

 On-Screen display for Voicemeeter that works with fullscreen apps by using private WinAPI without hooking into Graphics API.

 Windows 10 or newer is required.
-Should work with older Windows versions but OSD will work as normal window and will not be displayed on top of fullscreen applications.
+May work with older Windows versions (not older than Windows 7) but OSD will work as normal window and will not be displayed on top of fullscreen applications.

+Install .NET 5.0 Desktop runtime so I will not need to upload "portable" version of program around 150 MB in size.

+You can change settings in config/config.ini (created on program launch if not exist).
+And settings are automatically validated and updated on file change, no need to restart.

 [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) WPF project